tusharhero/darwinio/documentation/implementation.md

 This part of the program will handle the distribution of food and other things in the environment, It will also handle the movement of the organisms.

+Current it has a class called `World` which has various NumPy Arrays and python Lists which represent the food distribution, Organsims distribution, etc.

 ## Rendering

 This part will render the simulation according to the state of the system.